lucassimao/cashflow-spring-boot-backend/README.md

 # Cash flow - Springboot backend
-This is a pet project for cash flow management whose aim is to practice microservices architecture development The idea is to transform the excel spreadsheet found [here](https://luz.vc/planilhas-empresariais/planilha-de-fluxo-de-caixa-excel) in a webapp, using spring boot to implement the microservice on the backend and Angular on the frontend
+This is a pet project for cash flow management whose goal is to practice microservices architecture development.
+The idea is to transform the excel spreadsheet found [here](https://luz.vc/planilhas-empresariais/planilha-de-fluxo-de-caixa-excel) in a webapp, using spring boot to implement the microservice on the backend and Angular on the frontend